New?

 This service follows a similar format to the 10 am service (see below), however does not include music.

 8:45 a. m.
-Sunday School Education Hour resuming September 18.
+Sunday School Education Hour.
+Resumes in the FALL.

 Children gather with Pastor Ruth in the Nave at 8:45 am to sing and have group opening time.
 Afterwards children go with their teachers to the appropriate classroom in the education building.
 Parents are invited to stay with their children or to join the adult class in the Fellowship Hall.